Jayne Torvill is preparing for the grand finale of Dancing on Ice 2021 this weekend alongside her former skating partner Christopher Dean.

 MORE: Torvill and Dean: six facts about the Dancing on Ice judge duo

-Admitting she put her skating career before starting a family, Jayne appeared on Piers Morgan's Life Stories and struggled to hold back the tears as she publicly revealed her IVF ordeal for the first time.
+Admitting she put her skating career before starting a family, Jayne appeared on Piers Morgan's Life Stories earlier this year and struggled to hold back the tears as she publicly revealed her IVF ordeal for the first time.

 Jayne is happily married to American sound engineer Phil Christensen and the couple are proud parents to their adopted children, Kieran and Jessica.
 But she revealed that on her journey to motherhood, she first suffered an ectopic pregnancy before enduring 12 months of IVF treatment.